andrew/ultimate-awesome/README.md

 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
-- [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-mixin](https://github.com/lyricat/awesome-mixin) - A list of awesome things related to Mixin Network.
 - [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).
 - [awesome-haxe-js](https://github.com/MatthijsKamstra/awesome-haxe-js) - Useful resources for Haxe JavaScript.